phan-t/cas-socialabs/_posts/2019-05-23-module1-multicloud-iaas-bp.md

 ##### Deploying the Blueprint
 1. Click 'Deploy'
-2. Enter a 'Deployment Name'
+2. Under 'Deployment Type' enter a 'Deployment Name'
 3. Click 'Deploy'
 4. The deployment should be successful after a few minutes, you can click on it to view more details.
 After a successful deployment you can click on 'Actions' and 'Delete' to destroy it